 If you are married or co-habiting, you are jointly liable for your abusers Council Tax.
 If you separate or maintain separate lives within the same house please inform the Council Tax team.

-Your Council Tax bill can be reduced in a number of ways:
+Your Council Tax bill can be reduced in a number of ways depending on your circumstances.

 Find out more about Council Tax discounts and exemptions